Nithur-M/work-from-anywhere/product-manager-jobs.md

     <div class="content-intro"><h3>ALL SOURCEGRAPH ROLES ARE FULLY REMOTE</h3>
 <h2><strong><span style="color: #a112ff;">Who we are</span></strong></h2>
-<p>Our mission at Sourcegraph is to make it so that&nbsp;<a class="c-link" href="https://sourcegraph.notion.site/Mission-values-e9d37e6b972a4ef395c3076aea2bd07d" target="_blank" data-stringify-link="https://handbook.sourcegraph.com/strategy-goals/strategy" data-sk="tooltip_parent">everyone can code</a>, not just ~0.1% of the population.
-Our code graph powers Cody, the most powerful and accurate AI coding assistant, as well as our Code Search product, which helps devs explore their entire codebase and make large-scale migrations and security fixes.
-We’re building software that builds software, and in doing so we’re making devs more productive and preparing for a world where a lot more code gets written.</p>
+<p>Our mission at Sourcegraph is to make it so that <a href="https://www.notion.so/sourcegraph/Mission-values-e9d37e6b972a4ef395c3076aea2bd07d?pvs=4">everyone can code</a>, not just ~0.1% of the population.
+We're building the code intelligence platform that powers the world's best code search and the most popular open-source code AI tool.
+It’s an exciting time to join Sourcegraph—AI has taken over the world, and we aim to automate 99% of the toil in software engineering with our code understanding and code AI tools, leaving the remaining 1% to the irreplicable creative spark from humans.&nbsp;</p>
-<p>It’s an exciting time to join Sourcegraph.
-AI has taken over the world, and we’ve spent the last 10 years building infrastructure that’s integral to making AI generated code more powerful and accurate.
-Our customers include 4/5 FAANG companies, 4 of the top 10 banks, government organizations, Uber, Plaid, and many other companies building the software that pushes the world forward.
-We’ve raised $225M at a $2.625B valuation from <a class="c-link" href="https://techcrunch.com/2021/07/13/sourcegraph-raises-125m-series-d-on-2-6b-valuation-for-universal-code-search-tool/" target="_blank" data-stringify-link="https://techcrunch.com/2021/07/13/sourcegraph-raises-125m-series-d-on-2-6b-valuation-for-universal-code-search-tool/" data-sk="tooltip_parent">a16z</a>,&nbsp;<a class="c-link" href="https://sourcegraph.com/blog/series-c-with-sequoia/" target="_blank" data-stringify-link="https://about.sourcegraph.com/blog/series-c-with-sequoia/" data-sk="tooltip_parent">Sequoia</a>,&nbsp;<a class="c-link" href="https://www.redpoint.com/companies/sourcegraph/" target="_blank" data-stringify-link="https://www.redpoint.com/companies/sourcegraph/" data-sk="tooltip_parent">Redpoint</a>,&nbsp;<a class="c-link" href="https://medium.com/craft-ventures/why-we-invested-in-sourcegraph-5ace28317e3d" target="_blank" data-stringify-link="https://medium.com/craft-ventures/why-we-invested-in-sourcegraph-5ace28317e3d" data-sk="tooltip_parent">Craft</a>&nbsp;and others.
+<p>Our customers range from startups to the Fortune 500, 4/5 FAANG companies, government organizations, Uber, Plaid, and more.
+We’ve raised $225M at a $2.625B valuation from <a href="https://techcrunch.com/2021/07/13/sourcegraph-raises-125m-series-d-on-2-6b-valuation-for-universal-code-search-tool/">a16z</a>,<a href="https://about.sourcegraph.com/blog/series-c-with-sequoia/"> Sequoia</a>, <a href="https://www.redpoint.com/companies/sourcegraph/">Redpoint</a>, <a href="https://medium.com/craft-ventures/why-we-invested-in-sourcegraph-5ace28317e3d">Craft</a> and others.
 We’re making ambitious bets on our future and we’re looking to hire exceptional people to join our team as we make Sourcegraph one of the biggest and most influential companies in the world.</p></div>

     <h2><span style="color: rgb(140, 51, 236);"><strong>Working hours</strong></span></h2>
 <p>🌎 While we are an all-remote company and hire <a href="https://sourcegraph.notion.site/How-we-engage-talent-outside-of-the-US-218f7193695a46cbb1ef39ef9c1f72d4">almost anywhere</a> in the world, we have a preference for someone to reside in the following locations for this role.
 However, if you feel qualified, we welcome you to apply regardless of location.
 No matter what, working hours&nbsp;<em>must overlap</em> at least 4 hours/day with the US Pacific timezone as there is a great amount of planning that takes place synchronously in the western US.</p>